maruf318/entertainment-fiesta/questions_and_answers.md

 #### Answer: C

-<i>Explanation: The function attempts to add a number and a string, which results in concatenation, not addition, so it returns the string "12"</i>
+<i>Explanation: The function attempts to add a number and a string, which results in concatenation, not addition, so it returns the string "12".
+In other words, In JavaScript, when we add a number and a string, it performs string concatenation.
+So, 1 (a number) and "2" (a string) will be concatenated to form the string "12"</i>

 </p>